BonsaiDen/JavaScript-Garden/doc/closures.md

 parameter `e`.

-The anonymous function that gets passed to `setTimeout` now has a reference to `e`, which value does not get changed by the loop.
+The anonymous function that gets passed to `setTimeout` now has a reference to `e`, which value does **not** get changed by the loop.

-There's another possibility, which is to return a function from the anonymous wrapper.
+There is another possible way of achieving this.
+It is possible to return a function from the anonymous wrapper, which will then have the same result as the code above.

     for(var i = 0; i < 10; i++) {
         setTimeout((function(e) {